Novice Collector Tips

 So, if you have found some Chinese porcelain in such a place, please don't expect it to be valuable.

 Mostly the items that can be found in such places are vintage at the best, or recently made.
-Finding something made in the 19th century is rare, from the first half of the 19th century or even earlier would be exceptional.
+Finding something made in the 19th century is nice, from the first half of the 19th century or even earlier would be exceptional.
 Often the Chinese items found in such places are made within the last two or three decades.
 Many are factory made or otherwise mass produced.

 Another thing novice collectors must learn to accept is that porcelain that looks old is not necessarily so.
 In fact, there are vintage items that look older than porcelain items made over 200 years ago.